airpair/unit-testing-angularjs-applications/post.md

 **Specs**

-To test it we need to load the directive's module but also the one holding all the templates that we have configured with `ng-html2js`.
+To test it we need to load the directive's module but also the one holding all the templates that we have configured before with the ng-html2js preprocessor.

-Next we `$compile`the directive and apply the desired scope.
+Next we `$compile` the directive and to apply the desired scope we need to trigger the `$digest` loop.

 ```javascript
 describe('Directive: myDirective', function() {